EunjuYang/DistributedPyTorch/multinode-DP/README.md

 # multi-node multi-gpu DP example code

-this code was test in condition described below.
+this code was tested in condition described below.

 - Two nodes / each node has four GPUs /
 - 4 RTX2080 : CUDA Version 10.0